 Localism is the transfer of power, authority and resources from central government to local government and other local public agencies, who in turn devolve to and empower communities.

-The Localism Act (link opens in new window) was introduced in November 2011.
+The Localism Act was introduced in November 2011.

-The aim of the Act was to devolve more decision making powers from central government back into the hands of individuals, communities and councils.
+The Act aims to devolve more decision making powers from central government back into the hands of individuals, communities and councils.

-The Act covers a wide range of issues related to local public services, with a particularly focus on the general power of competence, community rights, neighbourhood planning and housing.
+The Act covers a wide range of issues related to local public services, with a particular focus on the general power of competence, community rights, neighbourhood planning and housing.